 - Dampening may be slightly weak for power hitters

-If you’re looking for string that gives you good feel and control, the Mega Blaster is great.
+If you’re looking for a string that gives you good feel and control, the Mega Blaster is great.
 Sometimes users complain about the string’s less-than-perfect dampening capability that you’ll find in softer strings.
 For those who enjoy feel and control, the Mega Blaster set some of the best and most affordable multifilament options in the market.

 - Great playability and lively response

-- Balance of touch and power
+- The balance of touch and power

 - Soft multifilament core with wrap design for greater comfort